Readonly closedIs true after 'close' has been emitted.

 and the odd-numbered offsets are the associated values.
 The array is in the same

-format as request.rawHeaders
+format as request.rawHeaders.

-, so that calls can be chained.
+Returns a reference to the ServerResponse, so that calls can be chained.

 const body = 'hello world';